 This summer, two celebrity chefs and a nutritionist from the Dominican Republic put the spotlight on healthy eating in a big way — through local television!
-Rise Against Hunger meals appeared on a local cooking show in the Dominican Republic, sponsored by Sanar una Nacion, a local non-profit alliance committed to improving the health and nutrition of people in the Dominican Republic and the World Food Program.
+Rise Against Hunger meals appeared on a local cooking show in the Dominican Republic, sponsored by Sanar una Nacion, a local non-profit alliance committed to improving the health and nutrition of people in the Dominican Republic and the World Food Programme.

 The educational cooking show was broadcasted on national television and hosted by the President’s Cabinet of Social Policy.
 Sandy Robles, the culinary director for the Dominican Republic’s economic mobile kitchens anchored the televised event.